Devils Hole lookout walk and picnic area

 - Turn right on to Moonan Brook Road, then turn left on Barrington Tops Forest Road.

 - The picnic area is on the right, 7.5km past Polblue.

-Parking is available at Devils Hole lookout walk and picnic area.
+Parking is available in a gravel carpark at Devils Hole lookout walk and picnic area.

 Best times to visit

 There are lots of great things waiting for you in Barrington Tops National Park.
 Here are some of the highlights.

 Take to the park's walking tracks to make the most of cooler and drier daytime weather.

 Look out for ground orchids and other wildflowers along the Polblue Swamp walking track.